-How to do Pigeon Pose step by step (for a tutorial video click here)
+A Step-by-step Guide to the Pigeon Pose (for a tutorial video click here)

-Place the knees under your hips and wrists under shoulders.
+Place your knees under your hips and your wrists under your shoulders.

 Keep the right knee in line with the right wrist.

-The left foot, ankle and leg should remain directly behind the left hip.
+Make sure that the left foot, ankle and leg remain directly behind the left hip.

 Allow the hips to sink towards the floor as the left leg moves back.

-Important Pigeon Pose Note - Keep the hips moving equally down to the ground.
+Important - Both the hips should move equally down to the ground.

 To come out of the posture, you have to follow the same steps in reverse order.
 You can then do the same posture with the right side.
 You can also use blocks for more comfort.

 For more details on the complete pose, using blocks and some tips, please watch my step-by-step video guide to the pigeon pose given below.
 I hope you enjoy and benefit from it!